About

 Working Environment

 Most workers in this industry work in offices or laboratories; the location and hours of work vary greatly, however, depending on the requirements of each project.
-Much work is done in teams.
 Experiments may run at odd hours, require constant observation, or depend on external conditions such as the weather.
 In some fields, research or testing must be done in harsh environments to ensure the usefulness of the final product in a wide range of environments.
 Other research, particularly biomedical research, is conducted in hospitals.
 Workers in product development may spend much time building prototypes in workshops or laboratories, while research design typically takes place in offices.

 Employment